eebean2/PKit/README.md

 5a) In the same file, and call `PKit *pkit = [[Pkit alloc] initWithID:productID];`.
 Where productArray is the array from step 4a.

 6) In a method (could be a IBAction, or a seperate void, up to you), call `[pkit makePurchaseWithID:@"someID"];` where someID is an individual ID for a product being purchased.
 This method will initate a purchase for the selected product either return sucess or a detialed error of what went wrong.

+7) In the bottom of PKit.m, input any items that need to be restored in `- (void)restore { }` and delete the warning message.
+IF you do not do this step, you will not restore previous purchases.

 # Errors and Options